 Each basket takes about four to six weeks to complete, working every day.

-Originally most of Botswana's baskets were without designs, being all cream coloured, the natural colour of the palm fibre.
+Originally most of Botswana's handmade baskets were without designs, being all cream coloured, the natural colour of the palm fibre.

 Pictured here are just four of the more famous designs.
 Many other traditional designs - below - are woven into the baskets of Botswana, guaranteeing the collector a wide selection.